SaimahadevG/SaimahadevG/README.md

 - Design and develop **RESTful APIs** with Spring Boot
 - Implement **caching strategies** using Redis for performance optimization
 - Automate **CI/CD pipelines** with Jenkins and containerized environments
-- Explore **DevOps tools** for deployment automation, scaling, and monitoring
+- Apply **AWS Cloud fundamentals** for scalable and cost-efficient deployments

 ---